unit8co/darts/README.md

 A Conda environment is thus recommended because it will handle all of those in one go.

 ### From conda-forge
+Currently only Python 3.7 is fully supported with conda; consider using PyPI if you are running into troubles.

 To create a conda environment for Python 3.7
 (after installing [conda](https://docs.conda.io/en/latest/miniconda.html)):